-Young Lives is a longitudinal comparative research project designed to collect information on children growing up in poverty.
-The project is co-ordinated from the University of Oxford (UK), and the research was conducted in four lowand middle-income: Ethiopia, India, Peru and Vietnam.
-In each country, a sample of 2000 children born at the time of the Millennium was surveyed in five rounds from 2002 to 2016, collecting information on the children and their families.
-The sites included a range of urban and rural types, with a deliberate bias towards poorer areas.
-The survey data were supplemented by qualitative research on smaller samples of the children, which collected more detailed information about their lives, including information about families, schools and communities.
-Qualitative research included discussions with children and relevant adults, together with observations and techniques to record the children's views and aspirations, enabling a fuller appreciation of their well-being.
+The survey data were supplemented by four waves of qualitative research on smaller samples of the children, which collected more detailed information about their lives, including information about families, schools and communities, Qualitative research included discussions with children and relevant adults, together with observations and techniques to record the children's views and aspirations, enabling a richer appreciation of their well-being.
 The qualitative data provide a fuller picture of how trends indicated in the surveys affected children's lives, and of specific cases that do not follow the trends.
 Data collected regularly from the same children over time show how events and experiences at early stages in their lives can affect their later lives, and sometimes how they can overcome difficulties.
-A second sample in each country of 1000 children seven years older than the children born at the Millennium allows a comparison between the lives of the two cohorts at the same age, seven years apart, which indicates the effects of policies and changes, and provides a means to measure progress.
+A second sample in each country of 1,000 children seven years older than the children born at the Millennium allows a comparison between the lives of the two cohorts at the same age seven years apart, which indicates the effects of policies and changes, and provides a means to measure progress.

 The regular qualitative and quantitative research was complemented by a number of specific thematic studies on topics of interest for policy and intervention, conducted in collaboration with other interested parties.
-In Ethiopia, these included studies relating to healthcare financing, safetynets, child labour, early learning, child marriage, violence, and urban relocation.
+In Ethiopia these included studies relating to safety-nets, child labour, early learning, child marriage, violence, and urban relocation.